-Mat 105, College Algebra and Trigonometry, is a unified course in algebra and trigonometry.
+Mat 115, College Algebra, Functions and Trigonometry, is a unified course in algebra and trigonometry.
 Topics include the study of polynomial, exponential, and logarithmic functions, systems of linear equations, and trigonometry.

-Mat 107, College Algebra, is a thorough treatment of college algebra.
+Mat 113, College Algebra and Functions, is a thorough treatment of college algebra.
 Topics include polynomial, exponential, and logarithmic functions, systems of linear equations, and an introduction to linear programming.

 Many students find that the reasoning required in the above courses is quite different from that of their high school courses and also find that their arithmetical and/or algebraic skills need strengthening.
-We offer, therefore, two courses, Mat 001 and Mat 000, described below, to help students prepare for university level mathematics courses.
+We offer, therefore, two courses, Mat Q20 and Mat Q30, described below, to help students prepare for university level mathematics courses.

-Mat 001, Fundamental Skills in Arithmetic, is designed to strengthen basic arithmetic skills and to introduce the elements of algebra.
-Students, in general, are placed in Mat 001 if their placement level on the Mathematics Department placement exam is 0.
-A student (other than an Early Childhood, Elementary, and Special Education major) must complete this course and the subsequent course Mat 000 with a grade of C- before enrolling in a 100 level mathematics course.
-An Early Childhood, Elementary, or Special Education major with a placement level less than 1 on the Mathematics Department placement exam must complete this course with a grade of at least C- before enrolling in Mat101.
+Mat Q20, Prepatory Math is designed to strengthen basic arithmetic skills and to introduce the elements of algebra.
+Students, in general, are placed in Mat Q20 if their placement level on the Mathematics Department Placement Exam is 0.
+A student (other than an Early Childhood, Elementary, and Special Education major) must complete this course and the subsequent course Mat Q30 with a grade of C- before enrolling in a 100 level mathematics course.
+An Early Childhood, Elementary, or Special Education major with a placement level less than 1 on the Mathematics Department Placement Exam must complete this course with a grade of C- or better before enrolling in Mat101.

-Mat 000, Fundamentals of Algebra, aims at strengthening basic algebraic skills.
-A student (other than an Early Childhood, Elementary, and Special Education major) with a placement level less than 2 on the Mathematics Department Placement Test must successfully complete this course with a grade of at least C- before enrolling in a 100 level mathematics course (see note below).
+Mat Q30, Fundamentals of Algebra, aims at strengthening basic algebraic skills.
+A student (other than an Early Childhood, Elementary, and Special Education major) with a placement level less than 2 on the Mathematics Department Placement Exam must successfully complete this course with a grade of at least C- before enrolling in a 100 level mathematics course (see note below).

 The Mathematics Placement Exam: